 When you think of knitting and sewing you will probably be conjuring up the image of a “knitting nana” like in the Shreddies advert.
 Have you ever considered that this might be both ageist and sexist at the same time?
 Have you ever dismissed the idea of knitting and sewing as “not for me”?
 Is it possible that this is because you don’t want to be identified as doing an activity associated with elderly women?
 You might be surprised to find out that these wise old birds are on to a good thing.
 The evidence behind the mental and physical benefits of such hobbies is extensive.

 Activities such as knitting and sewing can reduce stress and anxiety with similar effects as yoga or meditation.
 The rhythm and repetitiveness of the actions has a calming effect.
 The sense of accomplishment and achievement boosts self-esteem as well as the immune system.

-To commemorate this unusual and unprecedented time, with the help of the people who live here, we are also planning to create a wall hanging to celebrate the amazing community we live in.
+To commemorate this unusual and unprecedented time, with the help of the people who live here, we are planning to create a wall hanging to celebrate the amazing community we live in.
 We would like people of all ages, and genders, to join in by making a 15cm/6” square that represents themselves, a loved-one, a feature or an organisation in the Tadcaster and surrounding villages area.
-When the lockdown is lifted, the finished squares should be dropped off at The Barn (opposite John Smith’s old arch entrance) where they are to be made into a wall hanging or suitable display to commemorate this unusual time.
+The finished squares can be dropped off at The Barn (opposite John Smith’s old arch entrance) until the end of the year when they will be made into a wall hanging or suitable display to commemorate this unusual time.